 As reputation systems for transactors of cryptocurrencies would assist in identifying potential criminal actors, we present an algorithm to authenticate the identity of transactors.
 This makes the cryptocurrency marketplace more secure and trustworthy.
-Based on historical Bitcoin data at the transaction level, we investigate the history of ownership of coins in order to identify transaction patterns as a differentiator between lawful and unlawful transactors.
+Based on historical Bitcoin data at the transaction level, we utilize the history of ownership of coins in order to identify transaction patterns as a differentiator between potentially lawful and potentially unlawful transactors.
 For this purpose, we have identified a number of criminal activities in the past.
 We profile these incidents and replicate the model in our dataset to identify the patterns of transactional behaviors.
-These patterns will serve as the basis of a reputation score for each participatory entity.
+WRITE IN PRESENT TENSE!!!!

+THE PRECEDING IS WAY TOO MUCH INFORMATION CONDENSED INTO WAY TOO SMALL A SPACE.
+USE 3-10 PARAGRAPHS TO EXPLAIN WHAT YOU ARE DOING, YOU MAIN RESULTS AND YOUR MAIN CONCLUSIONS.
+THAT IS, READ MY SLIDES ON HOW TO WRITE AND FOLLOW THEM.

 The remainder of this paper is structured as described here.
-Section 2 provides an overview of the concept and history of cryptocurrency as well as data on the digital currency marketplace.
-The architecture of blockchain as a distributed ledger technology are explained in Section 3.
-Section 4 describes the fields of the dataset we use and how we prepare the data for our analysis.
+Section 2 contains an overview of the concept and history of cryptocurrency as well as data on the digital currency marketplace.
+The architecture of blockchain as a distributed ledger technology is presented in Section 3.
+In Section 4 we present the dataset we use for our analysis.
 In Section 5, we detail our methodology for building a reputation score for cryptocurrency users.
 In Section 6, we apply a [insert advanced statistical model here] model to develop reputation scores and analyze the results.
-Section 7 examines the ethical implications of profiling and scoring cryptocurrency transactors.
-In Section 8, we conclude by mentioning future areas of research that can add further value to the work we have done for this paper.
+We examine the ethical implications of profiling and scoring cryptocurrency transactors in Section 7.
+In Section 8, we present our conclusions.

 2 Cryptocurrency

 The world’s first cryptocurrency, known as Bitcoin, was conceptualized by Satoshi Nakamoto (a pseudonym of a person or a group of people) in 2008 [1].
 Nakamoto also developed the first-ever blockchain database where the genesis block (the first block) has a timestamp of 18:15:05 GMT on 3 January 2009 [2].
 The concept of blockchain, a peer-to-peer distributed ledger, challenges the established structure of a centralized authority for banking and finance.
-Transactions here take place between willing parties based on a cryptographic proof, not on trust in a third party.
+Blockchain transactions take place between willing parties based on a cryptographic proof, not on trust in a centralized third party.

-The key features of blockchain are described in Table 2.1 below.
+The key features of blockchain are summarized in Table 2.1.
+DISCUSS EACH FEATURE IN WORDS IN THIS (AND MAYBE SUBSEQUENT) PARAGRAPH.
+WHY IS THIS INFORMATION HERE?
+THIS SECTION IS ABOUT CRYPTOCURRENCY.
+THE NEXT SECTION IS ABOUT BLOCKCHAIN.
+THIS ALSO DOESN’T GO HERE.
+IT DOESN’T MAKE SENSE AND DOESN’T FLOW FROM THE FIRST PARAGRAPH AND INTERRUPTS THE NEXT PARAGRAPH.

 Table 2.1.
-Features of blockchain.
-[3]
+Features of blockchain [3].
+CITATIONS GO IN THE SENTENCE – THIS SEEMS TO BE A VERY SHORT LIST OF FEATURES